 By Andrew Chung and John Kruzel

-Powered by the court’s conservative justices with the liberal justices in dissent, the court ruled in favor of a group called Students for Fair Admissions, founded by anti-affirmative action activist Edward Blum, in its appeal of lower court rulings upholding programs used at the two prestigious schools to foster a diverse student population.
+Powered by the conservative justices with the liberals in dissent, the court ruled in favor of a group called Students for Fair Admissions, founded by anti-affirmative action activist Edward Blum, in its appeal of lower court rulings upholding programs used at the two prestigious schools to foster a diverse student population.
 The vote counts were 6-3 against UNC and 6-2 against Harvard.

 In major rulings last year with far-reaching societal implications also spearheaded by the conservatives justices, the court overturned the 1973 Roe v.
 Wade decision that had legalized abortion nationwide and widened gun rights in a pair of landmark rulings.

-Roberts said that students “must be treated based on his or her experiences as an individual not on the basis of race.
+Chief Justice John Roberts, who authored Thursday’s ruling, said that a student “must be treated based on his or her experiences as an individual not on the basis of race.
 Many universities have for too long done just the opposite.
 And in doing so, they have concluded, wrongly, that the touchstone of an individual’s identity is not challenges bested, skills built, or lessons learned but the color of their skin.
 Our constitutional history does not tolerate that choice.”